 To make this stick, you need a governance file - let's call it claude.md or rules.md.
 This file enforces the workflow, ensuring the agent checks the architecture before writing code and updates the roadmap after finishing a task.
 It acts as the superego, enforcing the rules of engagement.

 The reality is that agents are only as smart as the context we give them.
 If you treat your docs as a cognitive model, you amplify the agent's ability to operate with autonomy.
-This is how you move from simple automation to true agentic ownership.
+This is how you move from simple automation to true autonomous agent ownership.
 Use your docs to teach the agent how to think, not just what to type.

 Building autonomous systems